 Nine miles east of Reno, the Tahoe Reno Industrial Center (TRIC) is an enormous 107,000-acre park encompassing a 30,000-acre industrial complex.
 The site is ready for development on pre-approved industrial and manufacturing lots.
 Reno is also home to other successful businesses, including Tesla, Amazon, Zulily, Patagonia, Switch, Microsoft, Apple, Urban Outfitters, Thrive Market, Petco, and Panasonic.
 If you are looking to grow your business, the greater Reno-Sparks-Tahoe is the place to go to increase their bottom line.
 So, if you are an entrepreneur, be sure to take advantage of the business-friendly environment in Reno as well as the skilled workforce common to our region.

-Reno’s downtown Revitalization project
+Reno’s Downtown Revitalization Project

 Beginning as early as the mid-1990’s, Reno has continuously worked to revitalize its downtown area with a steady and staggering number of projects in the works.
 The opinion of most in the area is that the amount of progress that has already been made is astonishing.
 After the Raymond I. Smith Truckee River Walk was constructed came Riverside Artist Lofts, and then the movie theater.
 When the various casinos began to close their doors, new developers stepped in to create residences.
 New developments are continuing.

-Have you experienced the Reno Rodeo
+Experience the Reno Rodeo

 As the Reno Rodeo fans know, it is the “Wildest, Richest Rodeo in the West!”